-Sub-committees of the board of Governors
+Sub-committees of the Board of Governors Much of the Board's detailed work is initially handled by committees, the decisions and recommendations of which are reported to the Board in accordance with the agreed formal Scheme of Delegation, as adopted by the Board in June 2015 and reviewed annually.
+The Last review took place in September 2019.

-Much of the board's detailed work is initially handled by committees, the decisions and recommendations of which are reported to the board in accordance with the agreed formal Scheme of Delegation, as adopted by the board in June 2015 and reviewed annually.
-The next review will take place in November 2018.
-The board's sub-committees are as follows:
+The Board's sub-committees are as follows: